phalado/Tic-Tac-Toe/README.md

 ```

-Then, goo to the project directory by typing:
+Then, go to the project directory by typing:

 ```bash